Congo buffalo are herbivores and mainly eat grasses and other plants that grow in clearings and savannas

-Their big build, with broad chests, large heads and thick horns, equips them to deal with life in the dense rainforests of Central Africa, where they are restricted to.
+These impressive mammals are incredibly powerful and amongst the most successful grazers in Africa.
+Their big build, with broad chests, large heads and thick horns equips them to deal with life in a range of habitats.